plaartz/capitol-gains/README.md

 Capitol Gains

 ## Project Abstract
 Capitol Gains is developing a platform for tracking American politicians' stock trades, ensuring transparency and enabling the public to make informed decisions.
 The platform scrapes data from a website that tracks congressional stock trades and parses the information into a structured format.
 The application updates daily by scraping this data and storing it in a MySQL database.
 Using Python (Django) for the backend and React for the frontend, users can view, filter, and analyze trading activities of different groups of politicians (e.g., Democratic Senators or Republican Congressmen).
-The aim is to allow users to track and model their investment strategies based on politician trading activities, adhering to the 2012 STOCK Act.
+The goal is to allow users to track and model their investment strategies based on politician trading activities, adhering to the 2012 STOCK Act.

 ## Customer
 The application is primarily being developed for our professor and TAs.
 However, in the broader scope, it is designed for the public who want to keep up-to-date with politician stock trades.
 The platform's goal is to provide transparency, enabling users to rank politicians by their stock market earnings and gain insights from congressional trading patterns.